asoiu-compiler-2019/laboratory-Kambius/README.md

 As you can see we can describe any rules for merging data.

 Program consists of two types of definitions: merges and funcs.
 Func is a regular function.
 You can call them in C-like style or using `$`-notation. `a.b.$c(1, 3)` is an equivalent of C-like  `c(a.b, 1, 3)`.
 This notation was added for convenient use of nested fields.
 You can omit parameters list if it's empty.
 Merges describe how to merge json field by field.
+All merges are relative, it means that they can be reused in different nesting levels.
+In program should be exactly one merge named main without arguments.
+It is an entry point of program.
+This merge will be called with collection of conflict documents.
+You can specify a specific merge for each subfield.
+To specify default merge you cat use `*` instead of field name.

 Syntax is fully described in BNF notation:
 ```